 Heat 6 tablespoons of butter or oil and saute the vegetables for about 10 minutes.
 Then add a quarter-cup of flour and continue over low heat until the mixture browns (about another 10 minutes).
 That super-flavorful thickening agent is known in French as a roux (pronounced “roo”):

 Add 6 cups of boiling beef stock.
-Volume One talks about how to make your own, and I actually did an abbreviated version based on meat scraps and soup bones, but even Julia wrote that it’s not absolutely neccesary.
+Volume One talks about how to make your own, and I actually did an abbreviated version based on meat scraps and soup bones, but even Julia wrote that it’s not absolutely necessary.
 You can use canned, so she says.
 I kid you not.

 Whisk the mixture vigorously to suspend the flour, and create a thickening sauce.
 Julia calls for an herb bouquet, so in theory you’re supposed to tie up 3 parsley sprigs, 1/2 a bay leaf, and 1/4 teaspoon dried thyme in cheesecloth and simmer it with your sauce, discarding it at the end.